waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 World Intel & Navigation
 - **Rocket Hideout B2F & B3F:** These floors are spinner mazes.
 Standard navigation is ineffective.
 The `spinner_maze_solver_agent` is the required tool for these areas.
+- **LIFT KEY Location:** The Rocket Grunt at B3F (11, 23) drops the LIFT KEY after a dialogue about the Silph Scope.
+He does not battle.

 ## IV.
 Action Plans & Hypotheses
 ### Current Objectives
 - **Primary Goal:** Clear the Rocket Hideout and defeat Giovanni.
 - **Secondary Goal:** Obtain the Silph Scope.

-### Current Plan (v14 - Rocket Hideout Infiltration)
+### Current Plan (v15 - Confront Giovanni)
-1. Navigate the Rocket Hideout mazes using the `spinner_maze_solver_agent`.
-2. Find the LIFT KEY to operate the elevator.
+1. Obtained the LIFT KEY from the Rocket Grunt at B3F (11, 23).
-3. Reach Giovanni's location on B4F and defeat him.
+2. Navigate to the Rocket Hideout Elevator.
+3. Use the elevator to reach B4F.
+4. Confront and defeat Giovanni.
-4. Acquire the Silph Scope.
+5. Acquire the Silph Scope.

 ### Hypotheses
 - **Hypothesis 1 (Silph Scope):** The Silph Scope is the final reward in this hideout, held by Giovanni.
 (On Hold)